 because I didn’t speak up.

-That kind isn’t always applauded.
+Those are the ones that aren’t always applauded.
 Sometimes, it’s not even noticed.

 But when it is—especially by another woman—you start to see yourself differently.

-Maybe that’s the kind of strength I want to grow into:
+And that’s the kind of strength I want to grow into:

 Not the performative kind.
 Not the one that posts summits.